CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 #### The Longer Games

 The Starter Game is also called the "1-deck game."
 For experienced players with tuned decks, this game usually lasts 20-60 minutes.
-If you want longer, more detailed play, there are 3 other games.
+If you want longer, more detailed play, there are 3 other games. <span id="page33" class="page-number">33</span>

 In a "2-deck game" (the "short game"), the Council is called when each play deck has been exhausted twice.
 You may call the Council when your play deck has been exhausted twice, or when it has been exhausted once and you have at least 25 marshalling points (MPs).